ozchamo/YAKKO/README.md

 `[root@ocphost YAKKO]# ./yakko ops`

 ```
     USAGE: yakko ops <OPTION> [parameters]
     OPTION is one of:
         - htpasswd        ->  Deploy local password access and a new administrator
-    - useradd         ->  Add a new user to local password DB
+        - useradd         ->  Add a new user to local htpasswd DB
-    - userdelete      ->  Delete an existing user from the local password DB
+        - userdelete      ->  Delete an existing user from the local htpasswd DB
         - mastersched     ->  Enable/disable master scheduling
+        - approvecsrs     ->  Approve any outstanding CSRs (Certificate Signing Requests)
         - nodelabel       ->  Change the label of a node between worker <-> infra
-    - localregistry   ->  Enable a local registry so you can actually use the cluster
+        - localregistry   ->  Enable localstorage registry (volatile)
         - nfsregistry     ->  Enable an existing NFS share as registry (persistent)
         - nfsmap          ->  Map an existing NFS share to a namespace
         - ingresscert     ->  Install an existing wildcard certificate
-    - approvecsrs     ->  Approve any outstanding CSRs (Certificate Signing Requests)
         - yakkotest       ->  Deploy the 'yakkotest' app on your cluster, to test the lot!!

 ```
 ---
 ## WHAT DOES THE YAKKO ARCHITECTURE LOOK LIKE?